ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/the-console/console-tabs/more/users-groups/users.html.markdown

 <td width="19">
 </td>
 <td width="667">
-This refers to any user accounts created in your account where you require [Authentication for Your Apps](/developers/user-guide/product-guide/advanced-features/authentication-for-your-apps/) or if using Server Side scripting [User Management](/developers/user-guide/scripting-apis/server-side-api/sys-object/user-management/) .
+    This refers to any user accounts created in your account where you require <a href="/developers/user-guide/product-guide/advanced-features/authentication-for-your-apps/">Authentication for Your Apps</a> or if using Server Side scripting <a href="/developers/user-guide/scripting-apis/server-side-api/sys-object/user-management/">User Management</a> .
 This user does not require any 'rights'.
 You can disable users to restrict access to your apps.
 There are no limits to the number of app users you can have in your account

 </td>
 </tr>